 Alexander Medina Herasme

-Mr. Alexander Medina Herasme has been the Director General of Mining in the Dominican Republic Ministry of Energy and Mines since 2012, where he is responsible for the supervision of all mining activities in the country.
+Mr. Alexander Medina Herasme was elected as Chairman of the IGF Executive Committee at the 2017 AGM.
+Medina Herasme has been the Director General of Mining in the Dominican Republic Ministry of Energy and Mines since 2012, where he is responsible for the supervision of all mining activities in the country.
 He has more than 40 years of experience in the mining industry, academia and government.

 He joined Falcondo, a large nickel mine subsidiary of Falconbridge Ltd. in 1975, occupying several managerial positions in that company including Strategic Business Manager, Communities and PR Director, Energy Manager, Project Manager for Energy Conversion and Corporate Environmental Director at the corporate office of Falconbridge in Toronto before his departure in 2009.